Discourses

 Doors to the Theatre will open at about 6.50pm.

-We try and have all attendees must be seated in the Theatre by 7.25pm.
-The Discourse will start at 7.30pm.
+All attendees must be seated in the Theatre by 7.20pm.
+The Discourse will start promptly at 7.30pm.

 A Pay Bar will be available from 6.00pm.
 It will open again after the talk, until 9.30pm.